WHAT WE DO

 Helping landowners become stewards of natural areas on their properties while maintaining their farms, ranches, vineyards or other land uses.

 Helping develop projects, such as native plant enhancement, shoreline fencing, and invasive plant management to enhance wildlife habitat in our communities.

 Working cooperatively and collaboratively in the delivery of our projects and activities.

 Engaging local communities and land managers in conservation, restoration and enhancement of key habitats for wildlife in their communities.

 A CASE FOR STEWARDSHIP

-The Okanagan is an exceptional place, known for its spectacular landscapes, iconic wildlife, amazing outdoor recreation opportunities, world-class wines and diverse agricultural products.
+The Okanagan-Similkameen is an exceptional place, known for its spectacular landscapes, iconic wildlife, amazing outdoor recreation opportunities, world-class wines and diverse agricultural products.
 The region is also home to some of the greatest concentrations of species diversity and species at risk in Canada and is one of Canada's most endangered natural systems.

 Many of the wildlife and natural areas in the Okanagan and Similkameen are threatened because of the impacts of the very things which make this a desirable place to live and visit.
 Our towns, cities, agriculture and other human activities on land and water cause habitat loss, degradation and fragmentation, the spread of non-native species, anthropogenic climate change, and pollution.
 All of which contribute to a decline of natural spaces and the plants and animals that depend on them.